billhu0/billhu-hexo-blog/source/about/index.md

 ## About Me

-🇨🇳ShanghaiTech 20-24 · 🇺🇸UW-Madison Sp23
+🇺🇸Carnegie Mellon 24-25 · 🇨🇳ShanghaiTech 20-24 · 🇺🇸UW-Madison Sp23

-I'm currently a senior undergraduate of **ShanghaiTech University**, School of Information Science and Technology (SIST), majoring in Computer Science.
+I'm currently a first year graduate of **Carnegie Mellon University (CMU)**, MSIN (Master of Science in Information Networking) program.
+Previously, I received by B.E. degree in Computer Science and Technology from **ShanghaiTech University**.
 In Spring 2023, I was admitted as an exchange student by **University of Wisconsin-Madison** Visiting International Students Program.

 ## About this Blog